pyjamabrah/pyjamabrah/content/products/c-language/index.md

 Over years of working with C, I’ve noticed a troubling pattern: most engineers learn and use C the wrong way.
 This course exists to fix that.
 It’s not just about coding—it’s about teaching you to see the world through C’s lens, to wield it with precision and purpose.
 My goal is to show you the right way to master this language.

-I’ve been fortunate to mentor dozens of interns, guide recent college graduates, coach early-career professionals, and interview nearly 100 industry practitioners for system-level roles on my team.
+I’ve been fortunate to mentor dozens of interns, guide recent college graduates, coach early-career professionals, and interviewed nearly 100 industry practitioners for system-level roles on my team.
 One truth stood out: while many use C daily, few truly understand how to reason about their code at the systems level.
 That gap inspired this course—a chance to bridge it with real-world insight and hands-on expertise.